-Presence is an 800 m2 living lab.
+Presence was an 800 m2 living lab.
 Although the installation is the result of innovative material-technical research, it comes across as highly intuitive.
-Different areas allow visitors to experience various changes in perspective – from large and solid to small and mobile, from dark to bright.
-In one gallery, futuristic spheres draw lines on the floor.
-Another seems filled with luminous stardust, calling to mind a vast city seen from an airplane.
+Different areas allowed visitors to experience various changes in perspective – from large and solid to small and mobile, from dark to bright.
+In one gallery, futuristic spheres drew lines on the floor.
+Another seemed filled with luminous stardust, calling to mind a vast city seen from an airplane.
 Other rooms appear to scan visitors by recording their presence in silhouettes and patterns.
-The interaction between visitor and work creates constantly changing visual impressions.
-Not only looking and observing but, most of all, touching, feeling and moving are essential.
+The interaction between visitor and work created constantly changing visual impressions.
+Not only looking and observing but, most of all, touching, feeling and moving were essential.

 Daan Roosegaarde (1979, Nieuwkoop) is known for his innovative designs for public space, which bring together social design, art and (bio-)technology.
 He characterises his work as ‘techno-poetry’: a blend of technology and creativity that blurs the boundaries between the humanities and the sciences and is, according to the artist, the engine that drives social change.
 Working with a team of designers, engineers and project managers, he investigates subjects such as the relationship between humans and technology, between the digital and the physical, and between living and nonliving matter.
 Natural phenomena such as luminous jellyfish and fireflies fascinate him and the element of light frequently plays a key role in his work, as we see in projects like Waterlicht, Smog Free Tower, Icoon Afsluitdijk, and in Presence.

-Presence is a pioneering project not only for Roosegaarde but also for the Groninger Museum, with visitors actively influencing the look of the installation.
-It experiments with art and design and spurs us to rethink the concept of ‘the exhibition’.
+Presence was a pioneering project not only for Roosegaarde but also for the Groninger Museum, with visitors actively influencing the look of the installation.
+It experimented with art and design and spurs us to rethink the concept of ‘the exhibition’.
 This innovative hybrid show builds on the Groninger Museum's ambition of focusing on the boundaries where art, design, fashion and technology meet.
-Presence was developed with the curators Sue-an van der Zijpp and Mark Wilson.
+Presence was developed with the curators Sue-an van der Zijpp and Mark Wilson

-In conjunction with the exhibition, the renowned art book publisher Phaidon will launch the English-language monograph Daan Roosegaarde.
-Lecturis will simultaneously publish a Dutch translation.
+In conjunction with the exhibition, the renowned art book publisher Phaidon launched the English-language monograph Daan Roosegaarde.
+Lecturis simultaneously published a Dutch translation.
 The book features contributions by Nico Daswani of the World Economic Forum, Fumio Nanjo of Mori Arts Museum in Tokyo, Carol Becker of Columbia University in New York, and Daan Roosegaarde.